AgentMP/hitl-mcp-server/README.md

 https://agentmp.ai/createapikey

+(You will have to sign in using your gmail/linkedIn)

-2) Get Local Setup Docker Image and Run it:
+2) Get Local Setup Docker Image and Run it: (Prereq - Docker desktop installed & running)

 docker pull agentmp/hitl-mcp-server:latest